ishspsy/project/MPSSC/README.md

 addpath(genpath(pwd))

 load('Data_Deng.mat')
-% Each data contains in_X and true_labs, where in_X is an n by p gene expression matrix and true_labs is the ground truth labels, where n and p are number of cells and genes, respectively.
+%Note: Each data contains in_X and true_labs, where in_X is an n by p gene expression matrix and true_labs is the ground truth labels, where n and p are number of cells and genes, respectively.

 % We suggest to use the following specification in implementation: